calebstein1/sh-on-the-shttr/README.md

 Shell on the Shttr is a cutting-edge, databaseless backend web framework built using posix compliant shell

-It supports user accounts and local storage, as well as dynamically generated templates on the server

-Supported frontend frameworks:
-- HTML, CSS, and Javascript
-- Maybe others?

 Installation Instructions:
 - Make sure you have a web server configured and running with CGI enabled
 - Put the shttr directory in /var/www and make sure /var/www/shttr is set as your root dir